iAnanich/gismeteo-news-scraping/README.md

 #### Storage

-`event` spider (I mean Pipeline, when EventSpider runs) appends (adds new row, so in scratch Google Drive Sheet it will have 1000+ index, so it is recomended to remove first 999 rows) url, header, tags and body of article to **second** worksheet (so it must be created before, or spider will raise an RuntimeError), and when all items where added, spider ends his work with a row that contains url to job, CPU datetime and two '-----' strings.
+Pipeline gives items (instead `LatestNewsIndexItem`) to StorageMaster that appends them to defined in spider `arguments` Google Drive Sheet ordered by url, header, tags and body of article to **second** (by default in `settings.py`) worksheet (so it must be created before, or spider will raise an RuntimeError), and when all items where added, master ends his work with a row that contains url to job on ScrapingHub, CPU datetime, number of scraped articles and two `-----` strings.